Galway: Gaelic games

-Both hurling and football are strong in Galway city.
+Both hurling and Gaelic football are popular in Galway city.
 Pearse Stadium in Salthill is the home to Galway GAA, the county's Gaelic games body.
-The Galway hurlers compete annually in the All-Ireland Senior Hurling Championship for the Liam MacCarthy Cup.
-Despite having won the cup only five times in their history, Galway is considered one of the top teams in the Championship.
-Galway reached the 2012 All-Ireland final only to draw with Kilkenny to force a replay, the first since 1959, which they eventually lost.
-In 2017 Galway lifted the Liam MacCarthy Cup for the first time in 29 years beating Waterford by 0-26 to 2-17.
-The footballers compete annually in the All-Ireland Senior Football Championship for the Sam Maguire Cup.
-The Gaelic footballers have won the cup nine times with the most recent being in 2001.
+Galway's hurlers compete annually in the All-Ireland Senior Hurling Championship for the Liam MacCarthy Cup.
+The Galway senior county hurling team have won the All-Ireland five times, including in 2017 when Galway lifted the Liam MacCarthy Cup for the first time in 29 years beating Waterford in the 2017 final.
+The Galway county football team competes annually in the All-Ireland Senior Football Championship for the Sam Maguire Cup.
+The Gaelic footballers have won the cup nine times, with the most recent being in 2001.